How ZeroStake works

 Not a broker

-The product exists to help you rehearse market decisions before live risk enters the picture.
+ZeroStake exists to help you rehearse the move before live risk shows up.
+Nothing more.

 Does ZeroStake use real money?

-No. Orders, funds, Portfolio values, profits, and losses inside the app are simulated.
+No. Trades, funds, Portfolio values, profits, and losses inside the app are virtual.